Nitlix/VenixWebContent/TOS.md

 <div class="bubble">Our intellectual Property</div>
 All the material and intellectual assets presented on this website are the rightful property of Venix.
 The content on this site is accessible exclusively within the limits of the provided restricted license.
+By no circumstance should you be reselling and/or claiming that "VTweaker Premium"/"VTweaker"/"VTweaker V2" is yours.
+No commercial use is ever allowed.

 <div class="bubble">Disclaimer</div>
 Our Tweaks are a collection of optimisations which change system settings.
 Applying those said tweaks does not assure a increase in FPS or performance from Venix because each system varies.
 We recommend making a restore point so that any issues that may arise can be reversed.